MinaProtocol/mina-grants/README.md

 <li>Interest in Coda and cryptocurrencies is a plus, but not necessary</li>
 </ul>

+All grants are subject to approval by O(1) Labs.
+[Terms and Conditions](https://codaprotocol.com/tos) will apply.
+By submitting an application, you agree to our [Privacy Policy](https://codaprotocol.com/privacy).

 ## Completed and current grant projects
 Block Explorer
 - Contributor: [Bitfly](https://www.bitfly.at/)